17 Sights in Santander, Spain (with Map and Images)

 Show sight on map

-The Museum of Prehistory and Archaeology of Cantabria (MUPAC) is a museum specialized in prehistoric archaeology and also has collections from the ancient and medieval world.
+The Museum of Prehistory and Archeology of Cantabria (MUPAC) is a museum specialized in prehistoric archeology and also has collections of the ancient and medieval world.
 It is located in the city of Santander, in Cantabria (Spain).

 Wikipedia: Museo de Prehistoria y Arqueología de Cantabria (ES)